Happy New Year, one and all! In an effort to amuse myself and pass the time until

 4. YEAST BUTTER

 ‘Yeast butter’ does sound a bit gross, but, let me tell you, it’s absolutely titting delicious.
 It’s the closest thing one can get to spreading Jesus on bread.
-I don’t know if it’s have a Moment or if it’s always been there and I’ve just never noticed, but I’ve seen it cropping up quite a bit recently.
+I don’t know if it’s having a Moment or if it’s always been there and I’ve just never noticed, but I’ve seen it cropping up quite a bit recently.
 If you haven’t tried it, it’s like an ultra-savoury umami overload.
 You can find the stuff at Anglo, Vanilla Black and Brigade. #yeastspotting

 5. GENDER-NEUTRAL LAVS